sireum/archived-v2-jawa/README.md

 sireum-jawa-private
 ===================
-If you want to use dex2pilar feature you need to set environment variable ANDROID_OUTPUT_DIR point to your dexdump place.
+You need to set environment variable ANDROID_OUTPUT_DIR point to where you want to output your result.